 Application form - all applicants must complete an application form.
 As well as the general information required (name, address, date of birth etc) under the Rehabilitation of Offenders Act 1974 (Exceptions)(Amendments) Order 2002 an applicant must declare ALL CONVICTIONS (no matter how old - even if they are spent).

-DVLA check - a DVLA form is attached to the application form.
+DVLA check - a DVLA check form is attached to the application form.
 All applicants must complete this whenever they apply for a grant or to renew their badge.
-An applicant must also bring with him/her their driving licence and (if held) their photo card.
+An applicant must bring with him/her their driving licence.
 For more information on holders of European Community (EC) or one of the other countries in the European Economic Area (EEA) licences, please refer to the leaflet EC/EEA Driving Licences in the related documents list at the end of this page.

 Passport photos - two passport photos must also be provided.

 Immigration Check - from the 1 December 2016 new legislation from the Government came into force and requires all private hire/hackney carriage drivers and operators to have an immigration check before a new or renewed licence can be issued.
 The new provisions mean that driver and operator licences must not be issued to people who are illegally present in the UK, who are not permitted to work, or who are permitted to work but are subject to a condition that prohibits them from holding such a licence.
 Further information about this check will be provided at the appointment.

 Comprehension test - all first time applicants must undertake a comprehension test which consists of: reading out loud a short passage in english, completing a written receipt and three mathematical questions.

 Safeguarding training - All new drivers and drivers applying for renewal of their licence are required to complete the Licensing Authority's on-line safeguarding awareness training.
 There is no cost for this training but certificates must be provided to taxi licensing before a licence can be issued or renewed.
 Guidance notes on how to register, log on for training and print certificates will be provided.